 Our client identified 8 separate target groups for the purpose of the project, splitting owners and non-owners of robotic lawn mowers for their research objectives.
 In doing so, they were then able to analyse each group independently using the indeemo dashboard.
 As the 48 respondents from across the world then engaged with the project, they were able to identify both unique and common issues, behaviours and expectations of consumers across the globe when it came to their lawn-care routines.

 Ultimately, the ability to engage with respondents in the moment as they documented their lawn-care routines over the two weeks was very powerful.
 Both owners of robotic and potential buyers of robotic lawn mowers revealed some fascinating insights into their expectations and motivations when it came to the new garden tools.
-As respondents wet about cutting their lawns, they were uploading media-rich videos and photographs of their current in-the-moment and in their own unique gardens.
+As respondents went about cutting their lawns, they were uploading media-rich videos and photographs in-the-moment and in their own unique gardens.
 Our client was then able to further probe respondents to truly understand what exactly respondents were highlighting in their uploads.

 If you’d like to learn more about how mobile ethnography can help a gardening or home maintenance tool brand understand the motivations and routines of homeowners, please get in touch using the form below.

 Autoethnography is a cost effective, media rich, scalable solution that enables you to witness the split second point-of-purchase decisions that Shoppers make.